 Supervisory and command personnel observing a violation shall take immediate action to terminate the activity.
 Violations may be subject to disciplinary action and/or referral to the Office of Special Counsel.
 Ignorance of the law is not a defense.

-Cathy of Javiser

-Cathy L. Lanier

-Chief of Police
+Cathy L. Lanier Chief of Police